Why Participate in Students@Work

 • Determine the number of students your business can accommodate.

-Step 2: Register for Students@Work℠ through Navigator.
+Step 2: Register for Students@Work℠ through the Navigator.

 Step 3: Recruit volunteers from within your business to assist with your program.

-Step 4: Initiate contact with Students@Work℠ Local School Coordinator when you receive notice that your program has been selected and of who that partner is.
+Step 4: Initiate contact with your Students@Work℠ Local School Coordinator when you receive notice that your program has been selected and of who that partner is.
 Begin planning a program with the school coordinator.

 • Work with school coordinator to identify the goals and objectives for your program.